davidglo/boot-camps/Python/2_functions_and_modules.md

     $ t
     5

-## Exercise

 ### Exercise 2a

-The file [drawTwoTriangles.py](https://github.com/davidglo/boot-camps/blob/2017-TMCS-software/drawTwoTriangles.py) can be made considerably more readable and compact by utilizing functions.
+The file [1c/drawTwoTriangles.py](1c/drawTwoTriangles.py) can be made considerably more readable and compact by utilizing functions.
 Let's look specifically at the code invoked to draw the two triangles

         # now we will calculate the list of vertices required to draw the FIRST triangle
         numberOfVertices = 3        # specify the number of vertices we need for the shape